lammps/lammps/doc/src/read_data.rst

 with a triangleflag = 1.
 The number of lines should be specified in the header section via the "triangles" keyword.

 The 3 corner points are the corner points of the triangle.
+They should be values close to the center point of the triangle specified in the Atoms section of the data file, even if individual corner points are outside the simulation box.

 The ordering of the 3 points should be such that using a right-hand rule to go from point1 to point2 to point3 gives an "outward" normal vector to the face of the triangle.
 I.e. normal = (c2-c1) x (c3-c1).
 This orientation may be important for defining some interactions.

-If the data file defines a general triclinic box, the (x1,y1,z1), (x2,y2,z2), (x3,y3,z3) corner points should be within (or near) its parallelepiped volume, i.e. near the x,y,z coordinates of the triangle as defined in the Atoms section.
-See the :doc:`Howto triclinic
+If the data file defines a general triclinic box, then the x1,y1,z1 and x2,y2,z2 and x3,y3,z3 values for each triangle should be specified for its orientation relative to the standard x,y,z coordinate axes.
-<Howto_triclininc>` doc page for more details.
+When the system is converted to a restricted triclinic box, the x1,y1,z1,x2,y2,z2,x3,y3,z3 values will be altered to reflect the new orientation of the triangle.

 The *Triangles* section must appear after the *Atoms* section.